 If Canada's going to live up to the "clean energy" label, it needs to do more than just start to reduce pollution from coal-fired power after 2015 (although doing this would be an important step in the right direction).
 The Harper government has also said that 90 per cent of Canada's electricity will be generated from zero-emitting sources by 2020.
 Environment Canada and Natural Resources Canada will have critical roles to play in implementing effective policies to improve Canada's performance in generating clean energy.

 Time for a fresh start

 Incidentally, this is also my first day on the job as the Pembina Institute's new executive director, so I can empathize with the steep learning curve Minister Kent will face in this new role.
 The induction of a new leader offers the opportunity for any group, be it a small organization like Pembina or a body as large as Environment Canada, to review past progress and realign its priorities for the year ahead.
 I'm looking forward to helping Pembina continue providing policy and technical solutions to big-ticket energy challenges, and to celebrating the success and offering constructive commentary on the performance of the new federal environment minister.

 Here's to a new year, and the opportunity for a fresh start.

-Read more blogs relating to Climate Change, Energy Efficiency, Green Economics, Oilsands, Renewable Energy, Transportation, Carbon Pricing, Electricity Generation, Federal Action, International, Oil & Gas, Solar Power, USA, Water, Wind Power.
+Find more content by topic: Climate Change, Energy Efficiency, Green Economics, Oilsands, Renewable Energy, Transportation, Carbon Pricing, Electricity Generation, Federal Action, International, Oil & Gas, Solar Power, USA, Water, Wind Power.